roman-milk/roman-milk.github.io/humiliated.md

  A tear dribbled from her eye, running down a cheek, to spill upon the carpet she was resting upon.
 Either he didn't see it, or didn't care.

  Once freed of the glass and manacles, she stretched out over the carpet.
 She may be free of being a humble piece of furniture, but certainly not free of being this man's object.
 The only way to survive the coming exhibition would be to switch off, and think of herself as nothing more than a thing to be used.
 She had demonstrated how submissive she was, so the die was cast.
 She would have to dutifully obey him.
-Report_Story #2